Configure SCIM

 - Under SCIM, toggle the option to enable SCIM integration.

-- Follow instructions of the Set up SCIM with Your IdP section.
+- Follow the instructions in the Set up SCIM in your IdP section.

 Once SCIM is enabled, your users can be synchronized with your IdP, and user deprovisioning can occur automatically.